butavicius/movieit/README.md

 - Get lists of movies by various categories and genres.
 - Get cool information such as user rating, who's the director, short overview etc.
 - Watch a trailer.
-- **PRO TIP:** Tap and hold a movie poster image while browsing to see user rating and title without leaving home screen.
+- :boom:**PRO TIP:**:boom: Tap and hold a movie poster image while browsing to see user rating and title without leaving home screen.

 ## How does it work?

 The app uses [The Movie DB](https://www.themoviedb.org/) API to get all the information about movies.
 Trailer previews are just embeded YouTube videos in [WebView component](https://docs.expo.io/versions/latest/sdk/webview/) of the App.

+## How to run?

+1. Install

 ## How to install locally?